a-pharmacist/CS50/README.md

  #### Atoi file
  - This project aims to create an algorithm that converts strings into an integer using a recursive function.

+#### Temps file
+- This project aims to create an algorithm that sorts an array of cities' temperatures in descending order.
+- The final result is printed out on the screen.